 After receiving the designation, LUTCF designees can renew it by paying a $50 renewal fee every two years.
 As part of the renewal process, they also have to demonstrate that they have completed three hours of ethics continuing education every two years.
 In addition, LUTCF holders must agree to follow standards of professional conduct and be subject to a disciplinary process.

-LUTCF seekers are usually insurance agents at the start of their careers.
+LUTCF seekers are usually insurance agents at the start of their careers so their career path is pretty well laid out.
 They may be interested in obtaining the designation as a way to convince potential employers of their commitment and knowledge about the life insurance industry.
 Having the LUTCF initials on a business card is also seen as an aid in marketing to prospects.
 The LUTCF is an optional certification and does not confer any specific powers or privileges on holders.

 There are only a few entry-level certificates available to life insurance agents.
 In addition to the LUTCF, new agents can choose from:

-Financial Services Certified Professional (FSCP) is offered by the American College of Financial Services, which originally co-sponsored the LUTCF with NAIFA.
+- Financial Services Certified Professional (FSCP): This is offered by the American College of Financial Services, which originally co-sponsored the LUTCF with NAIFA.
 In 2013 the organizations ended their association and the American College of Financial Service began offering the FSCP.
 It requires passing seven courses on financial services and ethics topics at a combined cost of $3,230.

-Registered Financial Associate (RFA) is a designation from the International Association of Registered Financial Consultants.
-It is offered to agents and other financial professionals who have already received a life insurance license, Series 65 securities license, bachelor degree in a related field or any of a number of professional designations, including a LUTCF.
+- Registered Financial Associate (RFA): The RFA is a designation from the International Association of Registered Financial Consultants.
+It is offered to agents and other financial professionals who have already received a life insurance license, Series 65 securities license, bachelor’s degree in a related field or any of a number of professional designations, including a LUTCF.
 RFAs also have to pay a $250 fee.
 The only requirement other than that is to pass an examination on the organization’s code of ethics for financial professionals.

-The Life Underwriter Training Council Fellow (LUTCF) certification is one of the first designations sought by beginning life insurance agents.
+The Life Underwriter Training Council Fellow (LUTCF) certification is one of the first designations sought by beginning life insurance agents to learn more about the industry.
 To get one, students have to learn about life and other forms of insurance, mutual funds, annuities, employee benefits and financial advising, in addition to managing a life insurance business, prospecting and selling.
+It can be useful to help someone better understand and serve the needs of their clients.

 Tips on Insurance

 - A consumer considering purchasing life insurance can increase the chances of making a good decision by having a relationship with a trusted and experienced financial advisor.
 Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Entry-level designations for financial services professionals like the LUTCF indicate that an advisor is interested in learning about the field and following best practices.
 More advanced certifications such as Chartered Life Underwriter and Certified Financial Planner are likely to indicate that a professional is a more experienced and well-informed source for financial advice.